How to be a Treasure Hunter: A Treasure Seeker Guide

 Those who have enough passion for Treasure Hunting, being it whatever discipline they have committed to, will often find success and profitability.

-You know a lot of Treasure Hunters that become profitable and famous, think about those storage unit guys on TV or Pawn Shop owners that seem to occupy a lot of TV channels these days.
+You know a lot of Treasure Hunters who become profitable and famous, think about those The Curse of Oak Island guys, Gary Drayton, the storage unit guys on TV or Pawn Shop owners that seem to occupy a lot of TV channels these days, or those deep divers searching for sunken chips with coffers full of Spanish Gold.
 These guys are an example of what you can strive to become.

 What I mean is... if you have the passion for it, don't hesitate in making treasure hunting your dream job!